bredelings/MCON/mcon.rst

 Such fields can occur in any order.

-Unnested
+Non-Nested
 --------
-The (key,value) pairs in unnested JSON object directly represent (field,value) pairs.
+The (key,value) pairs in non-nested JSON object directly represent (field,value) pairs.

 Nested
 ------
-In a nested JSON object, a key that ends with an unescaped "/" is called a nested key.
+In a nested JSON object, only the last character of a key can be "/".
+A key that ends with an "/" is *nested*.
-Other keys are called unnested keys.
+Other keys are *non-nested*.
-The unnested keys represent (field,value) pairs directly.
+The non-nested keys represent (field,value) pairs directly.

-To interpret a nested key "field/", we
+To interpret a nested key ("field/",value), we

 1. **translate** its JSON value into a set of (field,value) pairs.
 The value may also contain nested keys, so this translation is recursive.
 2. **replace** each of the sub-field names "name" "{field}/{name}".